Tangdixi/DCPathButton/README.md

 **DCPathButton** is a custom menu button for iOS.
 The original design for this control first appeared in the well-known iOS app, [**Path**](www.path.com).
 Starting in **Path 4.0**, this beautiful button appeared in the tab bar, with a new design.
 The **DCPathButton** is a close replication of Path's button, including the **animations**, the **sounds** and the **button's images** (*of course you can use your own images*).

+## Swift Version

+Working on Swift Version now.
+It need some times ...

 ## How To Get Started

 - Download [**DCPathButton**](https://codeload.github.com/Tangdixi/DCPathButton/zip/master)